edgeimpulse/expert-projects/air-quality-and-environmental-projects/environmental-sensor-fusion-commonsense.md

 ![](../.gitbook/assets/environmental-sensor-fusion-commonsense/image-12.png)

-Insert them on the Extention board and connect the main board as below:
+Insert them on the Extension board and connect the main board as below:

 ![](../.gitbook/assets/environmental-sensor-fusion-commonsense/image-13.png)

-Once the Main Board is attached to the Extension Board, insert an SD card (Formated as FAT32).
+Once the Main Board is attached to the Extension Board, insert an SD card (Formatted as FAT32).

 ### Testing the SD Card Reader

 Run: Examples → File → read_write.ino under Espressif.

-You should see the messages on the Serial Monitor showing that "testando…" was written on the SD card.
+You should see the messages on the Serial Monitor showing that "testing…" was written on the SD card.
 Remove the SD card and check it on your computer.
 Note that I gave my card the name DATASET.
 Usually, for new cards, you will see, for example, NO NAME.

 ![](../.gitbook/assets/environmental-sensor-fusion-commonsense/image-14.png)